Virtual Pilgrimages

 So it is the intentional, exploratory, reading of a book to bring you closer to God.
 It need not be a formally "Christian” book, but any in which the content helps you on your spiritual journey.

-To launch this new initiative, you are invited to make a pilgrimage through “The Lion, the Witch and the Wardrobe” by C S Lewis.
+Our pilgrimage was based on the book “The Lion, the Witch and the Wardrobe” by C S Lewis.

-This is a journey in which we follow the characters into the fantastical world of Narnia via a very ordinary looking wardrobe.
+It was a journey in which we followed the characters into the fantastical world of Narnia via a very ordinary looking wardrobe.

-What might lead you to make such a journey?
-This brings us to the first Step of Pilgrimage, the Holy Longing, in which we are invited to ”Examine yourselves” (2 Corinthians 13.5)
+Participants were encouraged to begin with the first Step of Pilgrimage, the Holy Longing, in which we are invited to ”Examine yourselves” (2 Corinthians 13.5)

-It may be that you have thoughts or experiences that are in some way challenging.
-You can keep these in mind as you make your pilgrim journey through the book.
-The book is an entertaining adventure story in its own right.
-Nevertheless, embedded within are Christian allegories, which have potential to unexpectedly provide beneficial insights.
+For this step, thoughts or experiences that are in some way challenging can be kept in mind during the pilgrim journey through the book.
+The book is an entertaining adventure story in its own right; nevertheless, embedded within are Christian allegories, which have potential to unexpectedly provide beneficial insights.

-To join in this journey, participants are asked to provide themselves with a copy of “The Lion, the Witch and the Wardrobe”.
+To join in the journey, participants were asked to provide themselves with a copy of “The Lion, the Witch and the Wardrobe”.

-The pilgrimage will then be conducted over a five-week period, on the Pilgrimage of the Word WhatsApp group.
+The pilgrimage was then conducted over a five-week period on the Pilgrimage of the Word WhatsApp group.

 (Send me an email at davidborrowdale54@hotmail.com